Advice for Parents

 You may want to visit your child while he or she is overseas.
 However, if you choose to do so, do it the right way.

-- If you visit, choose to do so at a time that is convenient for your Child.
+- If you visit, choose to do so at a time that is convenient for your child.
 Do not try to visit the first or last week of the stay, or during exams

 - Remember that while it may be a vacation for you, your child still has responsibilities

-- You will miss your child, and he or she will miss you, but for ultimate growth, the students needs to spend quality time immersed in the culture and with fellow intern abroad students
+- You will miss your child, and he or she will miss you, but for ultimate growth, the students need to spend quality time immersed in the culture and with fellow intern abroad students

 - Be prepared to switch roles with your child and allow him or her to show you a thing or two!

-Just as you must prepare your student for interning abroad and support him or her while he or she is away, you must also be sensitive to the possibility that your student could experience “reverse culture-shock” when he or she returns home.
+Just as you must prepare your student for interning abroad and support him or her while he or she is away, you must also be sensitive to the possibility that your student could experience “reverse culture shock” when he or she returns home.

 - Allow your child a period of adjustment when first getting home.
 Students are used to being more independent, so take that into consideration during the first few weeks after the return.